jos-k19/Age-Gender-Detection/README.md

 In this project, We have used Computer vision using Python-OpenCV and DNN.
 We implement CNN, Deep learning approaches, and OpenCV using Python to achieve robust age group and gender classification of faces.
 We used a dataset for face photos that include various real-world imaging conditions like noise, lighting, pose, and appearance.
 We classified people into male and female and different age groups.
 We have used various online materials for learning about this and implementing it in the most reliable way possible.
 <br />
 <br />
+## Concept and Framework Used
+### Deep Learning:
+Deep learning is a subset of machine learning.
+It uses the multilayered structure of the algorithm called Neural network.
+The design of NN is based upon the human brain.
+With the help of NN, we can perform various machine learning tasks like classification, regression, clustering.
+Deep learning is also different from SVM and Naive-Bayes classifier methods because it doesn’t require feature extraction to classify data into several categories.
+### Convolutional Neural Network:
+We used CNN in our project.
+We input our image in this algorithm, and then it assigns important features and weight to various parts in a snap.
+This feature differentiates objects in an image.
+ConvNet successfully captures spectral and temporal characteristics.
+It performs better than other algorithms due to the reduction of parameters and reusability of weights.
+CNN uses kernels that extract the features from an image.
+It traverses through the whole image generating a convoluted feature output.
+There can be multiple layers in this arrangement, each used to extract different features.
+After that, the pooling layer is used to reduce the spatial size of convolved features.
+It reduces dimensionality by extracting only necessary features, which results in decreases in the computational power required.
+There are two possible ways to apply the pooling layer.
+Max-pooling returns the max value from the portion kernel covers, while average pooling returns the average value.
+### OpenCV-Python:
+We have also used OpenCV-Python in our project.
+OpenCV (Open Source Computer Vision Library) is an open-source computer vision and machine learning software library.
+Using OpenCV, we can identify real-time faces, objects, and even handwriting.
+OpenCV-Python is a library/API in python language which is used to implement various computer vision tasks.
+It is written in C/C++, which makes it very fast, and the interface of Python makes it easy to code and deploy.
+OpenCV supports much deep learning frameworks like Caffe, Tensorflow, And PyTorch.
+When working with Caffe models, we should have two sets of files.
+They are
+* .prototxt - contain  model architecture(Layers)
+* .caffemodel - contain weights for the actual layer

+## Our IMplementation
+### Face Recognition:
+Face detection can be divided into three steps
+1. Face detection — Detecting one or more faces in an image.
+2. Feature extraction — Extracting the essential features from an image of the face.
+3. Face classification — Classifying the face based on extracted features.

+OpenCV’s face detector is based on the single-shot detector(SSD) framework.
+It requires two file types, Caffe prototxt files, and Caffe weight files, explained above.
+First, we input an image or video frame to our face recognition pipeline.
+Then we apply face detection to identify the location of faces in the image.
+Then after computing facial landmarks, it processes and aligns the face.
+Face alignment includes identifying the geometric structure of faces and obtaining a canonical alignment of the face based on transition, rotation, and scale.
+After alignment and cropping, we pass the input face into our deep neural network.
+The FaceNet deep learning model computes a 128-d embedding that quantifies the face itself.
+FaceNet is a deep neural network used for extracting features from an image of a person’s face.
+FaceNet takes an image of the person’s face as input and outputs a vector of 128 numbers representing the most important facial features.
+In machine learning, this vector is called embedding.
+Why embedding?
+Because all the essential information from an image is embedded into this vector.
+FaceNet takes a person’s face and compresses it into a vector of 128 numbers.
+Ideally, embeddings of similar looks are also identical.
+It is computed by training a face recognition model with deep learning.
+Each input data includes three images.

+1. The anchor - current face
+2. The positive image - this also contains the image of a person
+3. The negative image - It is the image of some other person

+The neural network computes the 128-d embeddings for each face and then tweaks the weights of the network (via the triplet loss function) such that
+1. The 128-d embeddings of the anchor and positive image lie closer together
+2. While at the same time, pushing the embeddings for the negative image father away

+In training, the neural network learns to output similar vectors for faces that look similar.
+After training the network, the network learns to output the vector that is closer to each other.

+### Gender and Age Detection:
+Our Age and Gender detection are based on a model trained by Gil Levi and Tal Hassner.
+They used CNN similar to CaffeNet.
+The network uses three convolutional layers, two fully connected layers, and a final output layer.
+The layers are
+1. Conv1: The first conv layer has 96 nodes of kernel size 7.
+2. Conv2: The second conv layer has 256 nodes with kernel size 5.
+3. Conv3: The third conv layer has 384 nodes with kernel size 3.
+4. The two fully connected layers have 512 nodes each.

+They have used the Adience dataset for training the model.

+The three subsequent convolutional layers are then defined as follows.
+1. 96 filters of size 3×7×7 pixels are applied to the input in the first convolutional layer, followed by a rectified linear operator (ReLU), a max-pooling layer taking the maximal value of 3 × 3 regions with two-pixel strides and a local response normalization layer [28].
+2. The 96 × 28 × 28 output of the previous layer is then processed by the second convolutional layer, containing 256 filters of size 96 × 5 × 5 pixels.
+Again, this is followed by ReLU, a max-pooling layer, and a local response normalization layer with the same hyperparameters as before.
+3. Finally, the third and last convolutional layer operates on the 256 × 14 × 14 blobs by applying a set of 384 filters of size 256 × 3 × 3 pixels, followed by ReLU and a max-pooling layer.

+The following fully connected layers are then defined by:

+4. The first fully connected layer receives the output of the third convolutional layer and contains 512 neurons, followed by a ReLU and a dropout layer.
+5. A second fully connected layer receives the 512- dimensional output of the first fully connected layer and again contains 512 neurons, followed by a ReLU and a dropout layer.
+6. A third, fully connected layer maps to the final classes for age or gender.

+Finally, the output of the last fully connected layer is fed to a soft-max layer that assigns a probability for each class.
+The prediction itself is made by taking the class with the maximal probability for the given test image.

+After all these, they did network training.
+In which they applied two additional layers.
+Then they experimented with their results with two methods which are  1.
+Center Crop  2.
+Over Sampling.
+This method was implemented using Caffe open-source framework and took almost 4 hours to train each network on a single image.

+They framed gender prediction as a classification problem with two classes, male and female.
+Similarly for age prediction they used classification dividing classes into 8 age groups  [(0 – 2), (4 – 6), (8 – 12), (15 – 20), (25 – 32), (38 – 43), (48 – 53), (60 – 100)].
+Age detection is implemented as a  two-stage process.
+The first stage is to detect faces in an image, and the second stage is extracting the region of interest to predict the age of the person.
+We use DNN for face detection, as mentioned above, as they are more robust.
+After identifying faces and creating bounding boxes on them, we can move onto the second stage.
+In this stage, the extracted image s passed through the model to predict the age.
+We implemented our project for both static image files and real-time video streams.

 ## Code Implementation
 ### Following commands, files and functions were used in our project
 * argparse: To take input from the user